vennbury/lessons/python/basics/basics/primitives.md

 - [Integers and floats](https://www.youtube.com/watch?v=khKv-8q7YmY&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU&index=3)
   <br><br>

+## Knowledge check

+- What is a variable name convention in Python?
+- What is string concatenation and how does it work in Python?
+- What does the `replace()` function do?
+How about `find()`? `count()`?
+- What are two ways of inserting values into an f-string?
+- How to check the type of an object?
+- What function provides documentation for functions, classed, and even modules?
+- Can you explain the difference between `/` and `//`?
+- What are shorthand assignment operators?

 ## Additional Resources

 - [How to run Python code in VSC](https://www.dev2qa.com/how-to-run-python-code-in-visual-studio-code/#:~:text=Select%20Installed%20Python%20Interpreter%20In%20Visual%20Studio%20Code.,installed%20path%20%29%20installed%20on%20your%20OS.%20) on how to run Python code.
 - [w3schools on operators](https://www.w3schools.com/python/python_operators.asp)
+  <br><br>